smannist/dungeon-generator/documentation/weekly_report_6.md

 Additionally, I did some research on how could I make the application run faster.
 One big issue is the usage of nested loops, apparently, it would be wise to replace the standard library loops/list with NumPy arrays.
 This would be a huge performance boost for the application (as shown here: https://medium.com/@z.arderne/numpy-array-vs-nested-list-622b95d12761).
 Something to consider for future projects.

+# What have I done this week?

+Cleaned up a few classes and wrote code for UI slider.
+Added sliders to adjust the room sizes as well as the number of random walk steps.
+Wrote the peer-review.

+## What have I learned?

+More about how Pygame works, I am still not comfortable in using it, though.
+I also learned that I should have used numpy arrays instead of regular nested loops, but I wanna focus on implementing other things for now.

+## Problems

+No problems this week.

+## What will I do next?

+I will try to make the UI look nicer (especially the font since I received feedback on it and I kinda agree that it looks rough).
+Implement other fixes suggested in peer-reviews.
+Maybe add tests.
+MAYBE combined dungeon if I have time before the demo.

+## Conclusion

+I feel like I could improve and work on this project forever, but I think it is already in a passing state.

+Time spent: around 10 hours in total